Connected holonomy is lower semicontinuous: Proofs

-\V{\bf Proof.} In view of the last paragraph preceding the theorem, it suffices to show that such an inclusion holds w.r.t. the Hausdorff metric after intersecting both sides with compact subsets of $T_xM$, say $B(0,R)$ and $B(0,R+1)$ (if we choose $\delta <1$),i.e., we have to show $\exp_x^{-1} (q) \cap B(0, R) \subset B(\exp_x^{-1} (p), \e) $ for sufficiently small $\delta$, which means a bound $R+1$ on the length of all involved geodesics, and this follows directly from classical Jacobi field estimates (note that sectional curvature is bounded in $\exp (B(0,R+1)) $ as the Riemannian curvature tensor is continuous).
+\V{\bf Proof.} Via the remark above on $d_1$-convergence, it suffices to show that the inclusion holds w.r.t. the Hausdorff metric after intersecting both sides with compact subsets $C$ of $X$, which has been established above.